Get a quote on Fidelity Bond Coverage

 Fidelity Bonds can offer protection for companies that hire high-risk employees, such as:

-- Workers who have an arrest record, conviction, or imprisonment
+- Workers who have records of arrest, police records, conviction, or imprisonment

 - Anyone who has ever been on parole or probation